bluekitchen/btstack/README.md

-doc                 | Sources for BTstack documentation example             | Example applications available for different ports platform            | Support for special OSs and/or MCU architectures port                | Complete port for a individual MCU + Chipset combinations src                 | Bluetooth stack implementation test                | Unit and PTS tests tool                | Helper tools for BTstack
+doc                 | Sources for BTstack documentation example             | Example applications available for different ports platform            | Support for special OSs and/or MCU architectures port                | Complete port for a MCU + Chipset combinations src                 | Bluetooth stack implementation test                | Unit and PTS tests tool                | Helper tools for BTstack